 Capodimonte Museum exterior with palm trees, Naples, Italy.

 Get your booking confirmed instantly

-Explore Naples, Italy's Capodimonte Museum with this small-group guided tour and delve into an array of artistic masterpieces housed at the Grand Palace of Capodimonte.
-Established in 1957, the museum is celebrated for its extensive collection of Italian Renaissance and Baroque paintings by artists such as Raphael, Caravaggio, and Titian, alongside ancient Roman sculptures and exquisite porcelain items.
-This tour offers a fascinating journey through Italy's rich art history within this UNESCO World Heritage Site.
+Explore Naples' Capodimonte Museum with this small-group guided tour and explore artistic masterpieces housed in Italy's prestigious art gallery, located at the Grand Palace of Capodimonte.
+Established in 1957, it boasts a significant collection of Italian Renaissance and Baroque paintings by renowned artists such as Raphael, Caravaggio, and Titian, alongside ancient Roman sculptures and porcelain pieces.
+This museum is recognized for its fascinating journey through Italian art history and holds UNESCO World Heritage status.

-Visit the museum's permanent exhibition, Damasa by Gian Maria Tosatti whose installation recreates a domestic space filled with ash, and burned newspapers.
+Explore Damasa by Gian Maria Tosatti in the museum's permanent exhibition—a domestic space recreated with ash and burned newspapers.

+Capodimonte Museum exterior with palm trees, Naples, Italy.